Cognitive Bias

 A self-serving bias is believing that good things happen to you thanks to your skills, hard work, and behavior.
 In contrast, bad things happen to you because of outside circumstances rather than taking personal responsibility.

-Conversation between A and B about the Self-Serving bias.
+Conversation between A and B about Self-Serving bias.
 B: How was the game?
 A: We won, we are the best.
-A: We lost before cuz of the bad referee, weather, injuries, etc. B: This is Self-Serving Bias.
+A: We lost before 'cause of the bad referee, weather, injuries, etc. B: This is Self-Serving Bias.
 B: You win thanks to your behavior and actions; you lose, blame external factors, and it is not your fault.
 A: I envy people who have never met you.
+By Flinkliv.com

 Example of projection bias